rails/rails/guides/source/performance_testing.md

 end
 ```

-NOTE: +benchmark+ is a class method inside controllers.
+NOTE: `benchmark` is a class method inside controllers.

 ### View